Stamford College, Lincolnshire

 Stamford College is a further education college on Drift Road in Stamford, Lincolnshire, England.
 It opened as Stamford Technical College in 1967 and was later called New College Stamford, becoming Stamford College in 2020.

 It is now a general further education college that provides full-time and part-time academic and vocational courses.

 Courses

 The curriculum is aimed at 16 to 18 year-olds, sixth-formers and those taking higher education and vocational further education within full or part-time courses.
-It includes courses in entertaining, music, dance, drama, broadcasting, television, radio, journalism, land-based science, medicine, nursing, dentistry, fashion, textiles, crafts, traditional trowel trades, carpentry, joinery, childcare, computing, catering, sport and arts and motor vehicles.
+It includes courses in business studies, art and design, entertaining, music, dance, drama, broadcasting, television, radio, journalism, land-based science, medicine, nursing, fashion, textiles, crafts, traditional trowel trades, carpentry, joinery, childcare, computing, catering, sport, public services and motor vehicles.

 Further education qualification study is provided for A-Level, BTEC and NVQ in Computing, Multimedia, Health and Social Care, Pre-Uniform Services (NCFE), Sciences, Arts, Construction, Sports, Animal Care, Hair and Beauty and Catering.